ePrivacy and GPDR Cookie Consent by Cookie Consent How much does a loft conversion cost in the UK: breakdown and tips

 Cost of a loft conversion in London vs outside of London

-Where you sit in the UK can have a big impact on costs, no more so than in London.
+Where you live in Britain can have a significant impact on costs, no more so than in London.
 More than anywhere else in the UK, Londoners will see big inflation in the cost of renovating a loft.
 Why?

 The reasons are multiple.
-The biggest contributing factor will be that most of your contributing experts will be living in and around London themselves, so charge a premium.
+The biggest contributing factor is that most of your contributing experts will be living in and around London themselves, so their fees are higher.
 Transporting materials can also be a challenge, especially given the premium for parking, and the large variety of period stock in the capital also bears special consideration.

 Take a look at these rough costs for an idea of what location can do to your budget…